wesmadrigal/GraphReduce/docs/index.md

 Kurve is deployed <b>into your environment behind your VPC</b> so no data ever leaves your network.

+### Metadata storage
+The Kurve application is configured with `sqlite` by default but needs a relational database for the application-level models.
+The metadata Kurve extracts and manages can also be optionally pushed directly into catalogs such as [Unity Catalog](https://www.unitycatalog.io).

+### Authentication
+Kurve supports basic auth and [OAuth 2.0](https://oauth.net/2/).
+During a deployment, since Kurve runs within your cloud, there may be a manual configuration of the internal callback URL.

+An example might be a VPC-protected internal subdomain: `CUSTOMER.kurve.dev/callback`

 ## Metadata extraction and inference
 Kurve providers a number of algorithms that point at data catalogs and infers the relational structure.